 BBVA Convenience Checking: With no ATM surcharge or usage fees at more than 64,000 AllPoint®, participating 7-Eleven® and BBVA USA ATMs, accessing your account is more convenient than ever.
 Available in CA/FL only.

-We also offer Easy Checking as a simple way to rebuild your credit and manage your finances.
+We also offer Easy Checking as a simple way to help rebuild your credit and manage your finances.
 You still get access to complimentary Online Banking and Mobile Banking services, and our alerts let you know when your balance is low.